4d/docs/website/translated_docs/de/API/entitySelectionClass.md

 #### Beschreibung

-The `.distinct()` function <!-- REF #entitySelectionClass.distinct().Summary -->returns a collection containing only distinct (different) values from the *attributePath* in the entity selection<!-- END REF -->.
+The `.distinct()` function <!-- REF #EntitySelectionClass.distinct().Summary -->returns a collection containing only distinct (different) values from the *attributePath* in the entity selection<!-- END REF -->.

 The returned collection is automatically sorted. **Null** values are not returned.

 In the *attributePath* parameter, pass the entity attribute whose distinct values you want to get.
 Only scalar values (text, number, boolean, or date) can be handled.
-If the *attributePath* is an object attribute that contains values of different types, they are first grouped by type and sorted afterwards.
+If the *attributePath* leads to an object property that contains values of different types, they are first grouped by type and sorted afterwards.
 Types are returned in the following order:

 1.  booleans
 2.  strings